 4. Aid Weight Loss

-The fiber is what we need to see here, again.
 The high amount of dietary fiber in sweet potatoes makes you feel full for longer periods.
-And this means you won’t be eating as frequently as you used to.
+This means you won’t be eating as frequently as you used to.
 Also, fiber is digested slowly – and this prevents overeating as well.

 5. Improve Digestive Health

 It’s the fiber, again.
-It is higher than in the regular potatoes, and it promotes regularity and improves the overall digestive health.
-Sweet potatoes primarily contain starch, which is why they are easy to digest.
-They even soothe the stomach and the intestine.
+It is higher than in the regular potatoes, and it promotes regularity and improves the overall digestive health through nourishing effects on the gut microbiome (the trillions of microorganisms that inhabit the gut and are important for good health).